wilberquito/actors-nightmare/HOWTO_setup_scala_development environment.md

 SBT is the standard build tool for Scala projects.

-It allows creating, compiling  and deploying Scala projects.
+It allows creating, compiling, debugging, testing and deploying Scala projects.
 It also contains a Scala REPL.

 To install SBT follow the instructions in: